yesodweb/yesodweb.com-content/blog/2012/10/future-work-warp.md

 and the parent process just works to deliver signals.
 However, if N is 1, Mighty does not creates one child process.
 The executed process itself works for HTTP.
-So, we can take right profile for Mighty if N is equal to 1.
+So, we can get the correct profile for Mighty if N is equal to 1.

 Here is a profile of Mighty 2.8.2 against the `httperf` benchmark: